Delta, American, United in White House talks to receive government support | MarketScreener

 Bastian said he was "optimistic" about receiving government support but said the "form and value is unpredictable" and the company could not put its "future at risk waiting on aid from our government."

-Delta announced a 40% capacity cut in the coming months, the largest in its history, including eliminating all flights to continental Europe for the next 30 days.
+Delta announced a 40% capacity cut in the coming months, the largest in its history, including eliminating most flights to continental Europe starting on Monday.

 To preserve cash, Delta will park up to 300 aircraft, defer new aircraft deliveries and delay other investment initiatives, in addition to implementing a hiring freeze.
-As part of the capacity cuts, it is eliminating all flying to continental Europe for the next 30 days, or longer.

 Delta, United and American have all raised capital in recent weeks, with United tapping $2 billion.
 Their share prices have fallen by between 40%-56% over the past month.

-In another sign of pressure.
-Alaska Airlines said on Friday it borrowed $388 million from existing credit facilities.
-It noted it has 133 aircraft that could be financed, if necessary to generate another $2.5 billion.
+Smaller Alaska Airlines said on Friday it borrowed $388 million from existing credit facilities.
+It noted it has 133 aircraft that could be financed, if necessary, to generate another $2.5 billion.

-Earlier, U.S. Treasury Secretary Steven Mnuchin urged Americans to shake off worries about the coronavirus and continue to fly on domestic airline routes, while saying the administration of President Donald Trump was ready to provide needed liquidity to U.S. airlines.
+Earlier, U.S. Treasury Secretary Steven Mnuchin urged Americans to shake off worries about the coronavirus and continue to fly on domestic airline routes, while saying the Trump administration was ready to provide needed liquidity to U.S. airlines.

 "It is of strategic importance to us," Mnuchin told reporters at the White House, adding that he was in close touch with the CEOs of U.S. airlines.
 The Trump administration viewed the ability of airlines to continue to fly as a top priority, he said.